Why Optimal Scheduling Breaks User Trust

 After iterating on scheduling systems across task management and workflow orchestration:

-STABILITY_WEIGHTparameter will become the most tuned constant in the entire system.
+• The STABILITY_WEIGHT parameter will become the most tuned constant in the entire system.
 You will argue about it more than any other parameter.
 Start conservative (high stability, low churn) and relax based on user feedback.
-It is far easier to make a stable system more responsive than to make a chaotic system trustworthy. -
+It is far easier to make a stable system more responsive than to make a chaotic system trustworthy.

-The hardest bugs are not in the scoring algorithm.
+• The hardest bugs are not in the scoring algorithm.
 They are in the interaction between recomputation timing, notification delivery, and user perception.
 A task that moved and moved back between two recomputation windows, where the user received both notifications, is the worst possible failure mode.
-The schedule is unchanged.
-The user's trust is not.
+The schedule is unchanged, but the user's trust is not.

 The deadline violation problem is still not fully solved.
 Neither is agent authority.
 But the system is usable, and that matters more than theoretical completeness.